baseprime/rest-resource/README.md

 # REST Resource - Simplified Interface for consuming REST APIs
-REST Resource is a simple library to help make your life simpler when calling REST API Endpoints.
-It takes RESTful Resource/Service URIs and simplifies them into a Class that can be called with simple methods.
+REST Resource is a library to make your life simpler when working with REST API Endpoints.
+It takes RESTful Resource/Service URIs and simplifies them into a Class that can be called with simple methods. **Think of it like a Model for REST API Endpoints.**

 #### Features:
-- Caching
+- **Caching!** -- You'll never have to worry about making multiple calls to the same endpoint
-- Supports Related Resources
+- **Easily set up Related Resources** -- Quickly wire up your Resources and which ones they're related to, Rest Resource takes care of the rest
-- Nested attribute resolution on Related Resources
+- **Nested attribute resolution on Related Resources** -- Get attributes on related resources as easily as `await resource.getAsync('otherResource.evenDeeperResource.name')`
-- Custom clients
+- **Custom clients** -- Customize the way Rest Resource works with your API

 ## What is a REST Resource?
 REST is acronym for REpresentational State Transfer.
 It is architectural style for distributed hypermedia systems and was first presented by Roy Fielding in 2000 in his famous [dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).